danielcornejodev/photo-api-search-app/README.md

 👉 Create an AJAX request to fetch data
 👉 Render JSON data on the page with dynamic HTML
 👉 Allow user to search (event listener)

+To see how this app works copy in .html file to your VSC and open on live server.
+Try searching a term in the search box.